 To enable the Artix classloader firewall, place an artix_ce.xml file in a shared location, where it can be detected by Artix.
-The Artix ServletContainer demo contains an artix_ce.xml file that you can use for any Artix application that you are deploying to a servlet container.
+The Artix Servlet Container demo contains an artix_ce.xml file that you can use for any Artix application that you are deploying to a servlet container.
 It is located in the following directory:

-ArtixInstallDir/artix/Version/demos/j2ee/servlet_container/ tomcat/shared/classes
+ArtixInstallDir/cxx_java/samples/j2ee/servlet_container/ tomcat/shared/classes